neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/15_led_dot_matrix_module/README.md

 ## Voltage & Power Levels ##

 The LED Dot Matrix Module is designed for 5V use and can draw up to 2A.
-Some, but not all USB connections can provide for 2A.
+Some, but not all USB connections can provide 2A.

 Using the formula P = VI, we can see that this means the module may use up to 10W power.
 Consequently, if we connect this to 3.3V then to maintain the power requirement, it may